Bosnia and Herzegovina country brief

 The Federation and the Republika Srpska both have their own parliamentary assemblies.

-The Dayton Agreement also established the Office of the High Representative (OHR) as the highest authority with powers to impose legislation and remove unsatisfactory officials.
-The High Representative (Valentin Inzko, former Austrian diplomat, since 26 March 2009) holds wide-ranging powers to impose laws and binding decisions in cases where the Government is unable to agree, or where it is deemed to be in the interest of the economic and political development of the country.
-The willingness by successive High Representatives to use these 'Bonn Powers' has been crucial to progressing reforms.
+The Dayton Agreement also established the Office of the High Representative (OHR) as the highest authority with powers to impose legislation and, where appropriate, remove officials.
+The High Representative holds wide-ranging powers to impose laws and binding decisions in cases where the Government is unable to agree, or where it is deemed to be in the interest of the economic and political development of the country.

+The most recent parliamentary and presidential elections in Bosnia and Herzegovina took place on 3 October 2010.
 The results for the Tripartite Presidency were as follows: HE Mr Željko Komšić (Croat) of the Social Democratic Party with 60.61%; HE Mr Nebojša Radmanović (Serb) of the Alliance of Independent Social Democrats with 48.92%; and HE Mr Bakir Izetbegović (Bosniak) of the Party for Democratic Action with 34.86%.
 Chairmanship of the Presidency rotates every eight months.
-The chairmanship is currently held by Mr Bakir Izetbegović.

 After 16 months of negotiations, Bosnia and Herzegovina’s parliament confirmed Mr Vjekoslav Bevanda (Croat) as Chair of the Council of Ministers and the country’s new Prime Minister on 12 January 2012, bringing to an end the country’s protracted political crisis.
 On 10 February 2012, the new government was officially formed.
-Mr Zlatko Lagumdžija (Bosniak) was confirmed as Minister of Foreign Affairs and Deputy Prime Minister, while Mr Mirko Šarovic (Serb) was appointed Minister of Foreign Trade and Economic Relations.
+Mr Zlatko Lagumdžija (Bosniak) was confirmed as Minister of Foreign Affairs and Deputy Prime Minister.
+Mr Boris Tucic (Serb) was appointed Minister of Foreign Trade and Economic Relations on 11 December 2013.

 Bosnia and Herzegovina was accepted as a member of the Council of Europe in April 2002, a significant achievement in terms of Bosnia and Herzegovina's desire to be part of European integration.

-The economy of Bosnia and Herzegovina is still largely transitional.
-Successive governments have pursued structural and market reforms since inter-ethnic conflict ended in the mid-1990s, but privatisation has been slow and government spending remains high at roughly 50% of GDP.
+The economy of Bosnia and Herzegovina is still largely in transition from a centrally planned to a market economy.
+Successive governments have pursued structural and market reforms since the conflict ended in the mid-1990s, but privatisation has been slow and government spending remains high at roughly 50% of GDP.
 The coordination of economic policy is made considerably more difficult by the highly decentralised nature of the government and its ethnically-based power-sharing arrangement.
 Despite these difficulties, Bosnia and Herzegovina enjoyed sustained economic growth between 2003 and 2008.

 In September 2007, Bosnia and Herzegovina became a full member of the Central European Free Trade Agreement.
-The country benefits from autonomous trade measures introduced by the EU in September 2000 which allow more than 95 percent of all exports (including agricultural products) to enter the EU duty and quota free.
-Accordingly, most of Bosnia and Herzegovina’s trade is with nearby European countries.
-Its main export partners in 2010 were Slovenia (20.4%), Croatia (16.6%), and Italy (16.5%).
-Croatia (22.2%) and Slovenia (13.5%) were also leading import partners in 2010, with Germany (13.3%) and Italy (11.4%) close behind.
-Major exports are metals, clothing, and wood products.
+Most of Bosnia and Herzegovina’s trade is with the EU, and the country benefits from autonomous trade measures introduced by the EU in September 2000 which allow more than 95% of all exports (including agricultural products) to enter the EU duty and quota free.
+Major exports include metals, clothing, and wood products.
 Principal imports include machinery and equipment, chemicals, fuels, and foodstuffs.